 We are a holding company established in the Cayman Islands and operate most of our business and operations through our subsidiaries in China.
 Therefore, our ability to pay dividends to our shareholders and to service our indebtedness outside of China depends significantly upon dividends that we receive from our subsidiaries in China.
 To the extent our U.S. operation continues to grow, we may in the future also depend on dividends from our U.S. subsidiaries.
 If our subsidiaries incur indebtedness or losses, such indebtedness or losses may impair their ability to pay dividends or other distributions to us.
 As a result, our ability to pay dividends and to service our indebtedness will be restricted.
-Regulations in China currently permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
+Regulations in China.
 Each of our PRC subsidiaries, including wholly foreign-owned enterprises and domestic companies, is required to set aside at least 10.0% of its after-tax profit based on PRC accounting standards each year to its general reserves or statutory capital reserve fund until the accumulative amount of such reserves reaches 50.0% of its respective registered capital.
 As of December 31, 2012, our statutory reserves under PRC GAAP amounted to US\$49.6 million.
 Our statutory reserves are not distributable as cash dividends.
 In addition, restrictive covenants in bank credit facilities, joint venture agreements or other agreements that we or our subsidiaries currently have or may enter into in the future may also restrict the ability of our subsidiaries to make contributions to us and our ability to receive distributions.
 Therefore, these restrictions on the availability and usage of our major source of funding may impact our ability to pay dividends to our shareholders and to service our indebtedness.